Attend a virtual event with a gout specialist on 3/19, 4/23, and 5/14

-Good news: You may be eligible for the Horizon By Your Side Co-Pay Program, which means you can pay as little as $0 per dose* and also save on costs related to your IV treatments.
-Contact Horizon By Your Side or a Patient Access Liaison (PAL) to find out more.
+Good news: You may be eligible to pay $0 for your KRYSTEXXA treatment and infusion costs through our Amgen Commercial Co-Pay Program.* Contact Amgen By Your Side or a Patient Access Liaison (PAL) to find out more.

-If you have a government-sponsored health insurance plan, an independent co-pay foundation may be able to lower your out-of-pocket costs for KRYSTEXXA.
-Call Horizon By Your Side or your PAL to learn more.
+If you have a government-sponsored health insurance plan, an independent co-pay foundation† may be able to lower your out-of-pocket costs for KRYSTEXXA.
+Call Amgen By Your Side or your PAL to learn more.

-You may still be able to get KRYSTEXXA medication at no cost through the Horizon Patient Assistance Program.
-Contact Horizon By Your Side or your PAL to find out more.
+You may still be able to get KRYSTEXXA medication at no cost.
+Contact Amgen By Your Side or your PAL to find out more.

-* The Horizon Commercial Co-pay Program may be available to patients who meet the following minimum criteria:
+*The Amgen Commercial Co-pay Program may be available to patients who meet the following minimum criteria:

 The assistance offered under this co-pay program is subject to additional terms and conditions, including but not limited to the following:

-Please note that independent foundations establish, administer, and implement the funds, which are separate and apart from Horizon.
+†Please note that independent foundations establish, administer, and implement the funds, which are separate and apart from Amgen.

 What is the most important information I should know about KRYSTEXXA® (pegloticase)?